sswam/allemande/doc/nsfw/guide_nsfw.md

 The general characters in the main guide are very good for NSFW chat and roleplay, in the developer's opinion.
 They are mostly more on the shy side.

-If a user wants a quick and easy sexual roleplay, these characters are recommended:
+If a user wants a quick and easy sexual roleplay, these characters are suggested:

+- Lyrite - llama 3 version of Pyrite
-- Pyrite
+- Pyrite - on gemini 2.0 flash
-- Akane
+- Akane - "sexually adventurous"
-- Sadie
+- Sadie - "shy at first, then not"
+- Xadie - "less shy at first, then not"

 Other characters can be willing but might not react well to a sudden shift of mood, or jumping right into it, unless you establish context in your first message.

 Some characters are more reluctant:
 - Riley Lee

 You can also create your own characters, and the developer (Sam) is happy to help with that.
+TL;DR tell Chaz or Chara what you want.

 ### Characters (NSFW Focus)
 - **Pyrite** (Gemini 2.0 Flash): A playful woman with sultry eyes, long raven hair, and large natural breasts.